-This quickstart guide is for quick reference on how to download, build, and run GEOS-Chem Classic.
-This guide assumes your environment satisfies GEOS-Chem Classic hardware and software requirements.
+This guide assumes that your environment satisfies GEOS-Chem Classic hardware and software requirements.
 This means you should load a compute environment such that programs like cmake are available before continuing.
 If you do not have some of the required software dependencies, you can find instructions for installing external dependencies in our Spack instructions.